gambalab/honey_pipes/README.md

 -2     Path to the read2 FASTQ
 -r     Path to the Dragmap reference folder.
 -t     Trimming.
 Default false.
+-b     BED file with regions will be used to compute coverage.
+Otherwise coverage stats are computed whole genome.
 ```

 So a typical case of use will be something like this: